oscarpm5/Fog-of-War---Research-Project/docs/README.md

 If you want more information about this aproach you can check [THIS](https://stackoverflow.com/questions/13654753/sdl-drawing-negative-circles-fog-of-war=) link.

 ## Tile Grid Based with blur
+When Riot wanted to update League of Legends' summoner's rift they faced an unexpected problem: the old fog of war method that they where using was outdated and didn't work properly with the new map.
+They had to remake the whole system.<br>
+They started by creating a 128x128 grid covering the map consisting on a flag that told the system if the fog in that spot was on/off.
+They tried to perform gaussian blur over the grid before rendering it but it didn't hide the jagged edges.
+They then tried to upscale the data from 128x128 to 512x512 where every pixel bacame a 4x4 block with some antialising to get rid of the jagged edges.
+Making thus a total of 16 unique possible patterns that conformed the new data map.

+//Lol patterns

+They finally got rid of the jagged edges with this clever technique and could perform the gaussian blur safely.
+With only a 128x128 map of binary states they got a super smooth fog of war that is still being used today.<br>
+Here we can see the difference between the old jagged method and the new blurred one:

+//lol before
+//lol after

+You can check an article explaining this implementation in depth [HERE](https://technology.riotgames.com/news/story-fog-and-war).

 ## Raycasting (2D)
+Raycasting is a completely different aproach than the ones we have seen so far and the look and feel of a game with raycasting is completely different from one with tilebased FoW or mask FoW as it is a more realistic aproach.
+This technique consists of throwing rays in all directions around the player to see where they intersect with objects and draw walls there.

+//raycasting image

+But what if we cast rays only at angles where we know walls begin or end?
+The triangles produced by these rays are the visible areas and we do not have to cast that many rays.

+//raycasting triangles

+[THIS]https://www.redblobgames.com/articles/visibility/ article talks about 2D visibility more in-depth and explains a more efficient approach to the problem combining ray casting and wall intersection into a single algorithm.

 # Selected Approach